Find Your Purpose in FQHC Executive Leadership

 At Community Link Consulting, we've spent over 25 years building relationships with FQHCs and Community Health Centers nationwide.
 Our specialized recruitment services connect exceptional healthcare leaders with organizations where they can truly thrive.
 We understand what makes these roles unique, and we know how to match your skills and aspirations with the right opportunity.

-Current FQHC Executive Positions
+Current FQHC Positions

 -